dheeraj1447/bequest-interview-answer/README.md

 1. Clone the repo
 2. Make a PR with your changes in your repo
 3. Email your github repository to robert@bequest.finance

+## Answer Explanation

+This example demonstrates basic data integrity checks and some security best practices using Express.js.

+helmet: Middleware for setting various HTTP security headers to help protect the app.
+morgan: Middleware for logging HTTP requests.
+crypto: Node.js built-in module for handling cryptographic operations.

+### Hashing Function:

+hashData: Uses SHA-256 to create a hash of the user data to ensure data integrity.